… The days you struggled to get everything done.

 Omega-3s help maintain the structure and moisture content of skin cells, which minimizes the appearance of fine lines and wrinkles.

-Here are just a few of the healthiest foods for promoting a youthful appearance:
+Here are just a few of the healthiest foods for promoting a beautiful appearance:

 - Organic green leafy vegetables